 Two horses are allowed on one-half acre or four horses per one acre in the following zones; A-.25, A-.50, A-1, and R-1-21.

 Please check the Zoning Map if you are unsure which zone you are in.

 Chickens are listed in the ordinance as “family food production” and are allowed in the following zones; A-.25, A-.50, A-1, and R-1-21.

-Please see the Building Department Page for questions regarding placement and permit requirements.
+Please see the Building Department Page for questions regarding permit requirements for fences.